home | what's new | other sitescontact | about

 Further, in this interlaced web of disinformational malfeasance, if you truly are the filth of the earth, stained with "original sin" that never really comes off; if God is angry with you all the time; if you might be saved, but only in a very close call; well then, the idea of Jesus as God comes in quite handy to explain how the "unwashed" might be spared the fires of hell.

-As I review these dark concepts of sophistry, this common god-talk of the religious hucksters, did you notice how the "fear and guilt meter" in your heart spiked upward?
-That's what this calculated disingenuity is designed to do - to keep you locked into fear and guilt, so that you'll keep on "paying and praying," and remaining on the plantation.
+As I review these dark concepts of propaganda, this common god-talk of the religious hucksters, did you notice how the "fear and guilt meter" in your heart spiked upward?
+That's what this calculated disingenuity is designed to do - to keep you locked into fear and guilt, so that you'll keep on "paying and praying and obeying," and remaining on the plantation.

 And here's the sweet clincher in the Small Ego's plan, explicitly laid out: If you need the Church to save you, guess who controls the real estate, the silk curtains, and the million-dollar paintings?
 Guess who postures as arbiter of heaven's grace toward the earthly low-lifes?
 Guess who collects the fees at the gate?
 Guess who serves as agent of the noble Christ and the angry Father?
 Guess who acts as official cicerone to the precincts of heaven?